casatwy/CTVideoPlayerView/readme.md

 - playback time observe, video duration
 - download & native file management
 - support customized cover view when downloading video, All you need to do is create a `UIView<CTVideoPlayerDownloadingViewProtocol>` and assign it to `CTVideoView.downloadingView`. check `DownloadThenPlayViewController` for more detail.
-- support change to full screen
+- support changing to full screen, and exit from full screen

 todo:
 - cache played video which comes from a remote url